 - Throughput: Handles up to 100 messages per second, depending on message type and processing complexity.

-- Storage: Does not use any disk storage — the minimal container image size is sufficient.
+- Storage: Does not use any disk storage.
+The minimal container image size is sufficient.

 - Scalability: The service is stateless and can be horizontally scaled as needed to meet higher throughput demands.